silent5/droplets/README.md

 Each of the four note events contains its own interval offset list processor.
 The concept behind this comes from the integer notation approach to pitches you might find in live coding environments like Tidal Cycles and Sonic Pi - integer values represent musical semitones that are added to the value set by the Note and Oct controls.

 When you enter an integer value into the Interval Offsets text area, it will be added to the base pitch when that note event is triggered.
-If you enter more than one integer value into the Interval Offsets text area, the interval offsets will be added to the base pitch in succession, each time the note event is triggered.
+If you enter more than one integer value (separated by spaces) into the Interval Offsets text area, the interval offsets will be added to the base pitch in succession, each time the note event is triggered.
 If you enter a lowercase r into the Interval Offsets text area, it will be processed as a rest and there will be no output when that element of the list is processed.
+As soon as you press the enter key, the interval offset list will be updated with any edits you've made.

 *Note that you can add to and edit the list of interval offsets while the clock is running!*